cs3216/cs3216.github.io/assignments/facebook.md

 Once you have filled in your Facebook App name, click on **Create New Facebook App ID** and select a category for your new application.
-After reading the Facebook Policies (you have read it, haven’t you?), click on “Create App ID”.
+After reading the Facebook Policies (you have read it, haven't you?), click on "Create App ID".
 Facebook has done an awesome job at simplifying app creation.
 Simply follow the walkthrough and you will be on your way to create your app.

 Next, you need to provide Facebook with details about your application.
-Click on “Apps”, then \[Your App Name\].
-Explore the categories on the left to see how the application’s management panel looks like.
-For now, let’s go to **Settings** and run through some of the more important fields.
+Click on "Apps", then \[Your App Name\].
+Explore the categories on the left to see how the application's management panel looks like.
+For now, let's go to **Settings** and run through some of the more important fields.
 If you make changes to any of the fields, do remember to click on **Save Changes** once you are done.